terrytaylorbonn/terrytaylorbonn.github.io/_posts/2024-03-07-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll! from terrytaylorbonn"
+title:  "(jekyll default post)"
 date:   2024-03-07 10:56:29 -0500
 categories: jekyll update
 ---
-(livereload2)
-You’ll find this post in your `_posts` directory.
+(TT) You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: